Thursday 18 July 2019

 Astrosyn stepper motor; 24-step, 16V, 80ohms (200mA)/winding (4) - in experiments produces 4x >35Vac at 25mAac.
 The motor makes a good bicycle bottle generator although the sleeve bearings will wear out sooner than a ball bearing type motor.
 By nature of its cheaper construction, having a longer magnetic path and less segmentation, be less efficient.

 I have glued a wooden wheel with some inner tube onto the motor but unfortunately, it is not centralised on the shaft.
-Circuits right above AL-0035-05B and below AL-0035-06A;
+It has the great advantage of being a larger diameter wheel than a traditional bicycle bottle generator making the gearing lower and the losses due to the gearing smaller.

 • Running, say, four times two strings anti-parallel of 7 + 4 LEDs in series.
 Total 88 LEDs, would be the most efficient option. {Picture above but with all blocks of LEDs fitted}.